ankane/stl-cpp/README.md

 Add [the header](https://raw.githubusercontent.com/ankane/stl-cpp/v0.1.4/include/stl.hpp) to your project (supports C++17 and greater).

-There is also experimental support for CMake and FetchContent:
+There is also support for CMake and FetchContent:

 ```cmake
 include(FetchContent)